martinjackson/simple-widgets/docs/SearchSortTable.md

     { finaltotal: false },                              element 2
     { finaltotal: false },                              element 3
     { finaltotal: true, align: 'center' },              element 4
-    { finaltotal: true, money: true },                  element 5
+    { finaltotal: true, align: 'moneybold'  },          element 5
   ]
 ```

 In the above example, Final Totals: would be left justified in its cell because of the align: 'left'.
 The Invoice total would be centered in its cell, because of the align: 'center'.
-The Amount total would be right justified in its cell, because of money: true.
+The Amount total would be in the money format, right justified, and bolded in its cell, because of align: 'money'.

 An example in the search sort table component for control breaks and final totals.